Invoice builder

 freee UI

-Our goal was the opposite: create a simple, guided, and intuitive experience.
+The design response was intentionally the opposite: create a simple, guided, and intuitive experience that encoded complexity behind the scenes.

 invoice create

-• Lack of awareness of more advanced tools.
+• Lack of awareness or confidence in more advanced tools.

-We aligned the tool’s design with these expectations while introducing improvements:
+The interface aligned with these expectations while introducing guardrails:

 Balancing User and Recipient Needs